top of page

 viii.
 The column titled “Denial Reason” indicates a summary of the reasons why any amounts were denied by the Stop Loss Carrier.

 ix.
 The column titled “Amount Recovered” indicates the amount of Aggregate Stop Loss reimbursement funds which were approved by the Stop Loss carrier and received by Verdegard.
-Once Stop Loss reimbursement funds are received, the funds are deposited into the Plan’s bank account for payment of claims and plan expenses.
+Once Stop Loss reimbursement funds were received, the funds were deposited into the Plan’s bank account for payment of claims and plan expenses.
+At this time, any stop loss reimbursements received for a plan by Verdegard have been paid out towards unpaid plan expenses or reimbursed to the Employer Plan Sponsor if no unpaid plan expenses were outstanding for the plan.

 x.
 The column titled “Date Recovered” indicates the date on which Verdegard received the Aggregate Stop Loss Reimbursement funds.